zxcvbnm30319/OR-Final-Project/README.md

 ### 4.1 Analyze the different nubmber of manufacturer and distribution center
-Both the nubmber of manufacturer and distribution center increase,the cost and pollution are also increased in SCM.
+Both the number of manufacturer and distribution center increase,the cost and pollution are also increased in SCM.
 However,the distribution center has many routes, when the number of distribution centers increases, the cost and pollution increase is larger than that of the manufacturer.
 ![AAA1111](https://user-images.githubusercontent.com/51538779/149289120-21d00f06-8ddb-4ccc-a9ae-bb9e332dacf2.JPG)